 In the classroom

-Should we teach intercultural communication?
+This strand hopes to answer questions such as: Should we explicitly teach/attempt to facilitate intercultural communication in the EAP classroom?
 If so, how do we do it, and can/should it be assessed?

 The theme could apply equally to pre-sessional or in-sessional EAP, and to undergraduate, post-graduate and foundation programme students in the UK and around the world.

-In the meantime please don’t hesitate to contact Martin with any queries, comments or suggestions.
+In the meantime please don’t hesitate to contact Martin with any queries, comments or suggestions using the conference email address.